sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

     "concurrency": 50,
     "connections": 20,
     "data": {},
-    "max-duration": "35s",
+    "max-duration": "300s",
     "host": "0.0.0.0:6660",
     "insecure": true
 }
 ```

 ### Results
 The results are measured in Requests Per Second (RPS) which means that higher is better.
-This was run on an Intel NUC 8 Enthusiast Kit NUC8i7HNK.
+This was run on an Intel NUC:
+- Intel(R) Core(TM) i7-8705G CPU @ 3.10GHz
+- 8GB of DDR4 RAM

 {{< chart >}}
 {